NightRang3r/P4wnP1-A.L.O.A.-Payloads/README.md

 **You can find the usage and requirements information in the comments inside each file**

-The scripts (compatible with Windows and OSX) and HIDScripts (designed for Windows) have been tested and verified.
-They've been adapted to integrate and work with [my customized P4wnP1 Image](https://drive.google.com/drive/folders/14XCb1sHFjzZa7OnzNZRt5AeTbEyZlZGf?usp=sharing).
-You'll find this repository pre-included in the root directory of the image.
-To ensure you have the latest version, periodically execute a 'git pull' command.

-If you plan to use this repository with a different image, be prepared to make necessary adjustments to the scripts for compatibility.

 # P4wnP1 A.L.O.A - Kali Linux 2023.1 Image for Raspberry Pi 0W

-You can get my cutom P4wnP1 Kali Linux 2023.1 image for Raspberry Pi 0W from [here](https://drive.google.com/drive/folders/14XCb1sHFjzZa7OnzNZRt5AeTbEyZlZGf?usp=sharing) or [here](https://mega.nz/folder/UWgClaID#IlDFij3ckSTR4EqTlzDh_Q)

 ## Key Features